Anita Van Buren: Cancer storyline

-In Season 20, Van Buren sees an OB/GYN and is diagnosed with Stage II cervical cancer, caused by the sexually-transmitted human papillomavirus (HPV)—which she contracted from Donald, who had been cheating on her.
+In season 20, Van Buren sees an OB/GYN and is diagnosed with Stage II cervical cancer, caused by the sexually transmitted human papillomavirus (HPV)—which she contracted from Donald, who had been cheating on her.
 She had not been married to him for at least 5 years.
 Just before her diagnosis, she began dating a man named Frank (Ernie Hudson).
 Due to the chemotherapy, she loses her hair and begins wearing a wig.
 She is so dedicated to her job that she refuses to use medical marijuana because, at the time, it is illegal; however, she starts using it after the Chief of Detectives, a testicular cancer survivor, says he will look the other way if she keeps it discreet.
 As the season goes on, her treatment is apparently not progressing well and she is becoming increasingly worried about her chances of survival.
-However, in the final episode of the season (and ultimately the series), "Rubber Room", her health appears to have improved: she receives a call from her doctor, looks back at her colleagues and whispers "Thank you...Thank you" to herself.
+However, in the final episode of the season (and ultimately the series, at the time), "Rubber Room", her health appears to have improved: she receives a call from her doctor, looks back at her colleagues and whispers "Thank you...Thank you" to herself.
 The series ends with a fundraising party that her colleagues organized in order to help her pay for the expensive treatment.
-On the same occasion it is revealed that she and Frank are engaged.
+On the same occasion, it is revealed that she and Frank are engaged.